CJS (Center for Japanese Studies) Workshop

 Japan, a diverse archipelago with long history of human habitation and environmental modification, rich material cultural traditions and extensive archaeological record, is a special focus area for discussion.
 Case studies and comparative perspectives from other field areas are also welcome, and the workshop is open to anyone with interest in material culture studies, agroecology and the cultural-ecological dimensions of contemporary sustainability challenges.

-This workshop is co-sponsored by the Anthropology Department and the Archaeological Research Facility (ARF), with additional support from the Sainsbury Institute for the Study of Japanese Art and Cultures (SISJAC), UK, and the Research Institute for Humanity and Nature (RIHN), Japan.
+This CJS workshop is co-sponsored with the Anthropology Department and the Archaeological Research Facility (ARF), with additional support from the Sainsbury Institute for the Study of Japanese Art and Cultures (SISJAC), UK, and the Research Institute for Humanity and Nature (RIHN), Japan.

-1:00-1:20 Introduction and Welcoming Remarks (Junko Habu and Jun Sunseri, Anthropology, UC Berkeley)
+1:00-1:15 Introduction and Welcoming Remarks (Dana Buntrock, CJS Chair, Junko Habu and Jun Sunseri, Anthropology, UC Berkeley)

-1:45-2:05 Junko Habu: Continuity and Change in Landscape Practices from the Past to the Present: Archaeological and Ethnographic Examples from northeastern Japan
+1:40-2:00 Junko Habu (Anthropology, UC Berkeley): Continuity and Change in Landscape Practices: Archaeological and Ethnographic Examples from Northeastern Japan

-3:40-4:00 Daniel Niles (RIHN): Linking the Mental and the Material: Patterns of Environmental Knowledge
+3:40-4:00 Daniel Niles (Research Institute for Humanity and Nature, RIHN): Linking the Mental and the Material: Patterns of Environmental Knowledge

 4:00-5:00 Discussion (Discussant: Lisa Maher, Anthropology, UC Berkeley)